Chinese food therapy: Later history

 An abundant literature developed in China around the medicinal uses of food.
 A mid-ninth-century work, now lost, called Candid Views of a Nutritionist-Physician (食医心鉴 (食醫心鑑)) discussed how food could treat various disorders, while several works from the Song dynasty (960–1279) explained how to feed the elderly to extend their life.

-In the early 14th century, Hu Sihui, who served as Grand Dietician (饮膳太医 (飲膳太醫, yǐnshàn tàiyī)) at the court of the Mongol Yuan dynasty (1260–1368), compiled a treatise called Yinshan zhengyao, or Proper and Essential Things for the Emperor's Food and Drink (饮膳正要 (yǐnshàn zhèngyào)), which is still recognized in China as a classic of both materia medica and materia dietetica.
+In the early 14th century, Hu Sihui, who served as Grand Dietician at the court of the Mongol Yuan dynasty (1260–1368), compiled a treatise called Yinshan zhengyao, or Proper and Essential Things for the Emperor's Food and Drink, which is still recognized in China as a classic of both materia medica and materia dietetica.
 Influenced by the culinary and medical traditions of the Turko-Islamic world and integrating Mongol food stuffs like mutton into its recipes, Hu's treatise interpreted the effects of food according to the scheme of correspondences between the five phases that had recently been systematized by northern Chinese medical writers of the Jin dynasty (1115–1234) and Yuan eras.
 Before that period, food materials had not yet been comprehensively assigned to the five flavors systematically correlated with specific internal organs and therapeutic effects.

 Chinese understandings of the therapeutic effects of food were influential in East Asia.
 Cited in Japanese works as early as the 10th century, Chinese dietary works shaped Korean literature on food well into the Joseon period (1392–1897).
 In the late 17th and early 18th centuries, the imperial court of the Qing dynasty (1644–1912) ordered several works on Chinese food therapy translated into Manchu.

 The concept entered Japan in 1972 as ishokudōgen.
 By the late 1990s, the 藥膳 (yakuzen) diet evolved into a simplified version where herbs are added to relatively balanced meals.